 Another option is to try moving your body.
 This could look like getting up and moving around, having a stretch, or taking a short walk.
 Physical movement can help stimulate the muscles in your bowel.
 These gentle contractions can help encourage the gas to move along your digestive system.

 You can also try “wind relieving” yoga poses.
 These are specific yoga poses that attempt to massage the internal organs and the abdominal wall.
 This can help move gas into a more comfortable position or *fingers crossed* help you let it go!
 If you want to give wind relieving yoga poses a try, you can watch this handy video by Yoga with Adriene or look up some variations on Pinterest.

 If relaxing your muscles and trying to gently stimulate your bowel haven't helped, try a gas-management medication like Simethicone.
 Simethicone works by changing the surface tension of the gas bubbles in the digestive system.
-This helps smaller bubbles join together into a larger bubble, which makes them easier to pass.
+This helps smaller bubbles join together into a larger bubble, which makes it easier to pass gas.

 Simethicone is the name of the drug itself.
 You can buy it over the counter under the brand names Alka-Seltzer Anti Gas, Colic Drops, Colicon, Gas Aide, Gas-X, Maalox Anti-Gas, Mylanta Gas, Mylaval, Phazyme, or SonoRx.

 Remember, if you have IBS, there is likely an underlying cause for your gas pains.
 Speak to your doctor before you try any medications, as there may be a more effective way to manage your trapped gas symptoms long-term.

 You should also see your doctor ASAP if you experience gas pains along with bloody stools, changes in the frequency or consistency of your bowel movements, weight loss, or persistent or recurring nausea and/or vomiting.

 How to Avoid Gas Pains